Socialisation and training

 Get your puppy used to being handled by gently touching their ears, paws and mouth and offering them a treat for being good!
 Many older dogs require their teeth to be cleaned, nails to be trimmed and tablets to be given.
 If you put the ground work in now, you will make your life far easier later on in your pets' life!

-One of our veterinarians, Dr. Chloe Groves, has a particular interest in behavioural medicine.
-As such, we are able to offer a behavioural consultation service to help you problem solve those frustrating issues that are tarnishing your bond with your furry best mate!
+Dr. Chloe Groves is one of our veterinarians who has been with us since Townsend Vet Clinic first opened and now works remotely.
+Dr Chloe has a particular interest in behavioural medicine and offers a behavioural consultation service via Skype to help you problem solve those frustrating issues that are tarnishing your bond with your furry best mate!

 What does a behaviour consultation involve?

-Following this first session, Chloe will formulate a behavioural report which will outline a diagnosis of your pet’s particular behavioural problem(s), a series of recommendations (which may or may not include medications) and a prognosis for improvement.
-If necessary, we will schedule a follow up appointment to go through these recommendations with you in person.
+Following this first session, Chloe will formulate a detailed behavioural report which will outline a diagnosis of your pet’s particular behavioural problem(s), a series of recommendations (which may or may not include medications) and a prognosis for improvement.

 What are the costs involved?

-The cost of a behavioural consultation is $110 which includes your initial extended consultation, a written report, a follow up appointment (if needed) and any follow up calls required to monitor your pet’s progress within a 6-month period.
+The cost of a behavioural consultation is $200 which includes your initial extended consultation and any follow up calls required to monitor your pet’s progress within a 3-month period.

 Can all problems be managed in- house?